the-turing-way/the-turing-way/book/website/communication/dif-articles/reg.md

 **Why did you choose to publish a Registered Report?**

 I was inspired to write a registered report by a talk given by Chris Chambers at my university.
 I realised that the projects for my doctoral thesis would have benefited from a clear design upfront.
-I was the first one trying this at my institution, so I also took it as a career challenge to improve my scientific practices and perhaps convince others that the undertaking was not so difficult.
+I was the first one to try this at my institution, so I also took it as a career challenge to improve my scientific practices and perhaps convince others that the undertaking was not so difficult.

 **How did you get started?**